Jalandhara: War with Shiva

 Vishnu caused Vrinda to dream that Jalandhara had been killed by Shiva.
 Posing as an ascetic, he creates the illusion that Jalandhara is then restored to life by him.
 Delighted to see her husband restored to life, Vrinda sported with him for many days in the forest.
 She recognised that it was Vishnu in disguise, and curses him that someday someone would trick his own wife (which becomes true when Sita is kidnapped by Ravana) just like how he had tricked her, that he would roam about in distress with Shesha (Lakshmana), and that he would seek the help of monkeys (vanaras).
 Saying thus, she entered the fire to immolate herself.
 After her death, her soul left her form from the funeral pyre, joining Parvati.

 Death

 Jalandhara, hearing of this deception and his wife's death, was enraged and left Mount Kailasha, returning to the battlefield.
 The illusion ending, Shiva and his forces realised the truth.
-Shiva engaged Sumbha and Nisumbha in battle, but they soon fled.
+Shiva engaged Shumbha and Nishumbha in battle, but they soon fled.
 They were later killed by Parvati.

 Jalandhara then engaged Shiva in battle.
 Towards the end of the battle, when most of Jalandhara's army had been slaughtered, Shiva beheaded him with a chakra (discus) created from his toe.
-Upon his death, his soul merged with Shiva, just like Vrinda's soul had merged with his consort.
+Upon his death, his soul merged with Shiva, just like Vrinda's soul had merged with Parvati.